395t/review-assignments/_summaries/law2018cornernet_1.md

 <p align="center"> <img src="law2018cornernet_1_e.png" height="100"/> </p>

 The model's heatmaps are of shape height by width by number of classes.
-For a given point predicted coordinate the height and the width indicate the location and the number of class indicates to what class the object belongs to.
+For a given predicted coordinate, the position in the height and the width dimensions indicate the location and the location on the class dimension indicates what class the object belongs to.
 The embeddings purpose is to connect top-left and bottom-right coordinates.
 The idea is to predict an embedding for each detected corner and group coordinates that are closest.
 Additionally, to produce tighter bounding boxes predicted offsets are used.

 When training, each corenet has one ground truth location but neighboring locations are given smaller penalties to give wiggle room to predictions.
 These penalty reductions are given by a 2D gaussian.
+For offsets, a smooth L1 loss is used at ground truth corner.

 <p align="center"> <img src="law2018cornernet_1_d.png" height="100"/> </p>